ofayese/OSDCloudCustomBuilder/README.md

 OSDCloudCustomBuilder enables you to:

-- Create doc custom OSDCloud ISO files with PowerShell 7 integration
+- Create custom OSDCloud ISO files with PowerShell 7 integration
 - Customize Windows PE environments for modern deployment scenarios
 - Include organization-specific scripts and tools in your deployment media
 - Generate comprehensive documentation from code comments